jonaskello/tslint-immutable/README.md

 [TSLint](https://palantir.github.io/tslint/) rules to disable  mutation in TypeScript.

-> NOTE: tslint-immutable 2.0.0 and above is compatible with typescript 2.0, tslint 4.0 and above.
-If you are looking for the old version please check the v1 branch.
+> NOTE: tslint-immutable >= 2.0.0 is compatible with tslint >= 4.0.0.
+For older versions that is compatible with older tslint versions please check the [v1](https://github.com/jonaskello/tslint-immutable/tree/v1) branch.

 ## Background